LynxVva/saturn-discord-bot/README.md

 Self hosting is generally not recommended, but this might change in the future.
 For now, please invite the bot with the link above.

 # Contributing
-Don't.
-Unless you want to, as said before, this is completely a joke.
+If you decide you do want to contribue, then your contribution is appreciated.
-However, if you decide you do want to contribue, then your contribution is appreciated.
+Below are the steps to get the repository set up.
 ```
 $ git clone https://github.com/Synchronous/keypress
 $ cd keypress